hexboltmq/hexboltmq/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Hexbolt, please follow these steps:
+If you'd like to contribute to HexboltMQ, please follow these steps:

 1. Fork the repository.
 2. Create a new branch with a descriptive name.